RMF-Agent-Network/beblob-selfhosted/README.md

   A Boolean flag (or string value `"true"`/`"false"`) indicating whether you are running in development mode.
 In development mode, BeBlob loads its assets locally; in production, assets are loaded from a CDN (e.g., unpkg).

 - **beblobVersion**
   The version of BeBlob to load when retrieving the script from a CDN.
 This allows you to lock your site to a specific release (e.g., `1.3.0`) or update it as needed.
-See (latest release here)[https://www.npmjs.com/package/beblob]
+See [atest release here](https://www.npmjs.com/package/beblob).

 ## Integration